RoboRescueUMA/roborescueuma.github.io/content/en/authors/xadmin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Nia  Ber

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Nia
-last_name: Bighetti
+last_name: Ber

 # Is this the primary user of the site?
 superuser: true